-It is vitally important to keep Apple’s Mac, iMac and Macbook Operating System (OSx) and Apps updated to avoid security and compatibility issues with Apple Devices and Apple computers.
+It is vitally important to keep Apple’s Mac, iMac and Macbook Operating System (MacOS) and Apps updated to avoid security and compatibility issues with Apple Devices and Apple computers.

 Backup before Updating

 Updates can corrupt your data so it is vital you backup your data before attempting any upgrade.
 See the following guides.

 How to check for MacOS/OSx updates – using “About This Mac” or “System Preferences”

 1. About This Mac

 The easiest one by far is by clicking on the black Apple icon in the top left of any Mac and then selecting “About This Mac”

 This will take you to the “App Store” where available updates (if any) will be shown to you.

 If updates are available, you should see an image similar to the following